My Memories of Mexico

-My Memories of Mexico (Spanish:México de mis recuerdos) is a 1944 Mexican historical musical film directed by Juan Bustillo Oro and starring Fernando Soler, Sofía Álvarez, Joaquín Pardavé, Dolores Camarillo and Salvador Quiroz.
+My Memories of Mexico (Spanish: México de mis recuerdos) is a 1944 Mexican historical musical film directed as well as written by Juan Bustillo Oro and starring Fernando Soler, Sofía Álvarez, Joaquín Pardavé, Dolores Camarillo and Salvador Quiroz.
 The film nostalgically recreates the years of the Porfirio Díaz dictatorship in Mexico.
+It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director Luis Moya.